FahadShaik/NodeJS-Basics/ReadMe.md

 1. We create a server using the http module method create server(refer code in Http module folder)
 2. We need to listen the hosted server on a path or address.

+Episode 4:
+Another Third party module known as JWT(JSON web token)

+1. JWT is a concept of tokenization